-- The Safe at Home P.O.
-Box address (designated by the Secretary of State) when used by a program participant, shall be accepted by the courts and law enforcement officials.
+- The designated Safe at Home mailing address, when used by an active program participant, shall be accepted by the courts and law enforcement officials.

-- A police or investigative report pertaining to a Safe at Home participant must list the Safe at Home address rather than the participant's physical address.
+- A police or investigative report pertaining to a Safe at Home participant must list the designated Safe at Home mailing address rather than the participant's confidential address.

-- The participant should present the Safe at Home Authorization ID card, a laminated card provided by the Secretary of State ( view sample ID card) , which contains the participant's name, Safe at Home P.O.
-Box address, enrollment and expiration dates and the participant's signature.
-The ID card also includes the Secretary of State’s toll-free number, (877) 322-5227, if you want to verify a participant’s active enrollment or with inquiries about the program.
+- The participant should present the Safe at Home Authorization ID card, a laminated card provided by the Secretary of State ( view sample Authorization ID card) , which contains the participant's name, designated Safe at Home mailing address, enrollment and expiration dates and the participant's signature.
+The Authorization ID card also includes the Secretary of State’s toll-free number, (877) 322-5227, to verify a participant’s active enrollment or should you have inquiries about the program.

 Back To Top